nantrinh/postit_app_walkthrough/lesson_1/README.md

   - a specific category and its associated posts
 - Change the association name between posts and user to posts and creator, so we have a better idea of the relationship of the association.

+## My Additions/Changes/Clarifications
+- Use postgresql instead of sqlite3 to make deployment easier.
+- Deploy early on Heroku instead of waiting until the end of Lesson 3.
+I do this because when I went through the course initially and reached the deployment stage, I couldn't get it to work.
+I wish I deployed early to save myself the headache of trying to figure it out later.
+So I add this here.
+- Add instructions on how to install Bootstrap.
+The course does not mention how to do this so I figured it out myself and added it here for reference.

 ## Table of Contents

    * [Create new application](#create-new-application)